wangclnlp/DeepSpeed-Chat-Extension/examples/dpo/README.md

-# Step2: Direct Preference Optimization: Your Language Model is Secretly a Reward Model
+# Step2 Direct Preference Optimization: Your Language Model is Secretly a Reward Model

 paper: https://arxiv.org/abs/2305.18290

-## Format of the data
+## Format of the Data

 The dataset for DPO is the same as that for training reward model, which should be parquet files including `train.parquet` and `test.parquet` as example below.